 For the purposes of this CDA, the Developer shall install traffic signals to meet the requirements of these Technical Provisions and agrees to allow unconditional access to all traffic signals to the appropriate Governmental Entity and to TxDOT for maintenance and signal timing purposes throughout the term of the contract.
-The Developer agrees to report in writing any issues regarding these traffic signals to all appropriate Governmental Entities as soon as the issue is identified.
-Electrical services for new traffic signals installed by the Developer will be billed to the Texas Department of Transportation or another entity as directed by TxDOT.
-The Developer shall coordinate power services with TxDOT prior to installation.
+The Developer shall cause the Highway Service System to be provided for all traffic signals, pedestrian signals and warning flashers, and shall be responsible for all costs associated with providing the Highway Service System.
+The Developer shall coordinate each service request with TxDOT or the appropriate Governmental Entity prior to contacting the service provider.
+Electrical services for new traffic signals installed by the Developer will be billed to the Texas Department of Transportation or another Governmental Entity as directed by TxDOT by the utility service provider.
+The Developer agrees to notify all appropriate Governmental Entities of any issue associated with these traffic signals as soon as the issue is identified.
 These requirements are applicable to all signals within the Project limits.